robot-mazeee/Thesis-Management-System/Description.md

 This subsystem allows the management of:

-- **People**, including, for each individual, at least their name, IST ID, email, and their role in the system (staff, student, professor, coordinator, SC (Scientific Committee));
+- **People**, including, for each individual, at least their name, IST ID, email, and their role in the system (staff, student, professor, coordinator, admin);

 - **Workflows**, organized into two sections: thesis workflow and defense workflow, with stages associated with each.